ChrKoenig/probpool/README.md

-# SpeciesPool
+# probpool
-Git project for sDiv workshop on probabilistic species pool
+An R implementation of probabilistic species pools